UnconventionalOne/Sudoku/README.md

 # Sudoku

-Originally I tried figuring out on my own how I might be  able to solve and generate Sudokus.
-I realize I should use dictionaries or something other than lists, but that would seem to require a complete redesign.
+Originally I tried figuring out on my own how to solve and generate Sudokus.
 The scripts here are the best things that have come out of that so far.

 lookout_testing.py